UPPMAX/HPC-python/docs/common/interactive_ondemand.rst

    nid001027
    nid001027
    claremar@nid001027:~> srun -n 9 hostname
-   srun: error: Unable to create step for job 9702490: More processors requested than permitte
+   srun: error: Unable to create step for job 9702490: More processors requested than permitted

 On Cosmos instead do: